-Designing, building and customizing Salesforce according to the need of every size & type of business is possible and that makes it most-sought after CRM software.
+Designing, building, and customizing Salesforce according to the need of every size & type of business is possible, making it the most sought-after CRM software.

-These tasks of designing, building or customizing this CRM for business however is done by Salesforce Developers.
+However, the tasks of designing, building, or customizing this CRM for business are done by Salesforce Developers.

-They understand the business needs and then make salesforce platform, tools as well as the application function as per the business needs.
+They understand the business needs and then make the salesforce platform, tools, and the application function as per the business needs.

 Nonetheless, the tasks which Salesforce Developer perform are linked to some restrictions as well as regulations.

-While making some pivotal changes in the system, there are some important regulations which need to be kept in mind by the Salesforce Developers.
-These rules, are majorly called as Governor Limits.
+While making some pivotal changes in the system, some essential regulations need to be kept in mind by the Salesforce Developers.
+These rules are majorly called Governor Limits.

 Have you been wondering about Governor Limits?